rindag-devs/cplib-initializers/README.md

 ## How to use

-First include [cplib.hpp](https://github.com/rindag-devs/cplib) in the code, then select an initializer for your target platform, and use the corresponding `REGISTER_CPLIB_<MODE>_OPT` Macro registration state with the initializer.
+First include [cplib.hpp](https://github.com/rindag-devs/cplib) in the code, then select an initializer for your target platform, and use the corresponding `CPLIB_REGISTER_<MODE>_OPT` Macro registration state with the initializer.

 Here's a usage example: